Blonde Bombshell Casi Davis Flaunts Pert Booty In Curve-Hugging White Skirt

 As TMZ reported, Casi Davis has had a pretty high-profile man in her life.
 She was once romantically linked to superstar Portuguese soccer player Cristiano Ronaldo back in 2016.
 According to the article, Casi and a bunch of other girls met up with Cristiano while he was in Miami, which is where Casi is from.
 During the hangout, the Juventus F.C player singled her out for some affection and they were reportedly seen kissing one another.
 It seems to have just been a casual thing since there have been no subsequent reports of them being together.

 If you’re more interested in Casi’s workout and diet tips than her love life, then you’re in luck.
-She has a Youtube channel where she gives viewers a behind-the-scenes look at how she maintains her figure.
-As The Inquisitr reported she has a video called “What I Eat In A Day” in which she explains her food regimen.
+She has a YouTube channel where she gives viewers a behind-the-scenes look at how she maintains her figure.
+As The Inquisitr reported, she has a video called “What I Eat In A Day” in which she explains her food regimen.
 According to the video, she stays away from carbs, sugar, and dairy for the majority of the week but allows herself a cheat meal.

 She also revealed that she does squats to maintain her lower body shape, with weights and sometimes without.
 She also includes a list of other strength training workouts that you can try.